anniebarnett/Grain-Boundary-SIADeposition/README.md

 Email: abarne65@jhu.edu
 GitHub: [@anniebarnett](https://github.com/anniebarnett)

+## Acknowledgements
+The authors gratefully acknowledge support from the United States Department of Energy, Office of Basic Energy Sciences through contract DE-SC0020314.

 ## 📄 License
 This project is licensed under the Creative Commons Attribution 4.0 International License (CC-BY-4.0).
 You are free to share and adapt the material for any purpose, even commercially, with appropriate credit.